reva-compass/flinkpoc-java-latest/README.md

 # flinkpoc-java-latest

-poc in java with latest version (1.9) of flink
+Java poc with latest version (1.9) of flink using blink planner